jpcompartir/EndpointR/README.md

 - Read the [EndpointR API Keys](vignettes/api_keys.Rmd) vignette for information on which API keys you need for wach endpoint we support, and how to securely import those API keys into your .Renvironfile.

+# Provider-specific functions

+We have some provider-specific functions which handle requests specifically for providers that need them.
+These functions will:

+- belong to a provider
+- perform a task (embedding, classification)
+- build a request or perform a request
+- do so with a strategy (chunked, batch, parallel)

+I am still working on how to name these and how to design the API around them.